Home / Our Services / Wrongful Termination Attorneys

 You also have to file your case timely and follow all applicable administrative exhaustion requirements.

-- Refusing to allow you to return to work after CFRA/FMLA leave
+• Refusing to allow you to return to work after CFRA/FMLA leave or other medical leave where holding a job open did not pose an undue hardship

-- Treating individuals outside your protected class/race more favorably in terms of promotions and other employment benefits
+• Treating individuals outside your race/gender/age group more favorably in terms of promotions and other employment benefits

 This is not a complete list of all the ways an employer violates the law.
 We provide free and confidential consultations to help you identify additional grounds for wrongful termination liability.